ibnummuhammad/glints-data-engineer-task/README.md

     22,1,11,2019-09-30

 ## 3. Run the data pipeline
-From here, we can start the extraction of the data source and load it into the destination table.
+From here, we can start the extraction of the data source and load it into the target table.

 ### a) Open airflow dashboard
 First, you need to go to http://localhost:5884/ to open the Airflow dashboard by using credential below.